btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 Running a script will give you a `bash` shell of this type.
 Every script will run in its own subshell, opening the shell on execution and closing it on exit.

 Here's an interesting property of these types of shells.
-There is a variable used by the shell that's named `BASH_ENV`, and it's purpose is to contain a filename that should be `source`d to initialize the shell.
+There is a variable used by the shell that's named `BASH_ENV`, and its purpose is to contain a filename that should be `source`d to initialize the shell.

 Recall that non-interactive non-login shells will **not** have any initialization files run by the shell when it's launched to customize its environment, because these types of shells are primarily for shells running scripts.